 Semi-related, this parody should make some sense now:

-Somewhat amusingly for a show about geography, the only prize was a trip... somewhere in the continental United States.
-Mostly because PBS couldn't afford anything fancier like actually going to Africa.
-The Where In Time final round (the others aren't really interesting) was only slightly fairer, with a confusing set that involved running through gates, being asked long-winded trivia questions they had to wait for Carmen to finish answering even when it was blatantly obvious, and being not very well guided to the next gate by the crew of the 'chronoskimmer' they were supposedly using to chase Carmen and co through history.
+Somewhat amusingly for a show about geography, the only prize was a trip somewhere in the continental United States.
+Mostly because PBS couldn't afford anything fancy like actually going to Africa.
+The Where in Time final round was only slightly fairer, with a confusing set that involved running through gates, being asked long-winded trivia questions they had to wait for Carmen to finish asking even when they were blatantly obvious, and being not very well guided to the next gate by the crew of the "chronoskimmer" they were supposedly using to chase Carmen and co through history.

-And yes, Where in Time... had a song too.
-It is very 90s.
+And yes, Where in Time had a song too.
+It is very '90s.
 And not very good.
 At all.
 But...

-If you're interested in checking out whole episodes, YouTube has vast, vast, vast numbers of them, like this one, where I just noticed the gumshoes stole the Colin Baker Doctor Who's coat.
+If you're interested in checking out whole episodes, YouTube has vast, vast, vast numbers of them, like the one below, where I just noticed the gumshoes stole the Colin Baker Doctor Who's coat.

+That one didn't get its own TV game show for some reason.
 And you know what that means?
 It didn't get its own song.
 One more time then... do it Rockapella.